muhsink99/muhsink99/README.md

 ## Hi there 👋 I'm Muhsin
-I'm an enthusatic Web Developer specialising in Javascript.
-I'm passionate about technology and always eager to learn new things
+- I'm an enthusatic Web Developer specialising in Javascript / PHP.
+- My current focus is on backend development with PHP, using frameworks like Symfony.
+Currnetly looking to improve my frontend skills with ReactJS.
+- Currently keen on learning about Svelete

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=muhsink99&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)